top of page

 Work

-In 2015 Manor co-edited (with Ronen Sonis) Niflaata, the first Hebrew language anthology of LGBT poetry, including texts going from ancient Greek and Sumerian poetry to contemporary Israeli verse.
+Niflaata (2015) – Co-edited with Ronen Sonis, the first Hebrew-language anthology of LGBT poetry, spanning texts from ancient Greek and Sumerian poetry to contemporary Israeli verse.

-Manor edited and with singer-songwriter Rona Kenan and authors Shlomtzion Kenan and Alona Kimhi, co-hosted a musical and literary radio program on the national network.
+Manor has also co-hosted (with singer-songwriter Rona Kenan and authors Shlomtzion Kenan and Alona Kimhi) a musical and literary radio program on Israel's national network.

-His Hebrew translations of poetry include masterpieces by Charles Baudelaire, Stéphane Mallarmé, Paul Valéry, Arthur Rimbaud, Guillaume Apollinaire, Paul Verlaine, William Blake, WH Auden, Allen Ginsberg, Federico Garcia Lorca and many others.
-He has also translated prose works such as René Descartes’ Méditations Métaphysiques, Flaubert’s Letters to Louise Colet, Voltaire’s Candide and Molière's L'Avare.
+Manor's Hebrew translations include poetry by Charles Baudelaire, Stéphane Mallarmé, Paul Valéry, Arthur Rimbaud, Guillaume Apollinaire, Paul Verlaine, William Blake, W.H.
+Auden, Allen Ginsberg, and Federico García Lorca.
+His prose translations include works by René Descartes (Méditations Métaphysiques), Gustave Flaubert (Letters to Louise Colet), Voltaire (Candide), and Molière (L'Avare).

 Colletcted Poems